JSydll/YoT/Readme.md

-# Yasbi: Yocto-driven Raspberry Pi 3
+# YoT: Yocto-driven IoT devices

-This is an evolving project, aiming at creating a custom distro for the Raspi 3 (and possibly later some more hardware platform) accounting for some usual use cases in connected products / IoT.
+This project aims at creating a custom reference distro for embedded devices (like the Raspi 3 and possibly later some more hardware platforms) in the context of connected products / IoT.

+It leverages existing software layers from the Yocto/OpenEmbedded community where possible and extends configurations / default settings where necessary.

+The main idea is to have the build

 ## Requirements for the image
 - Basic, headless image